girardinj/RoR2Randomizer/README.txt

 # User guide

-To launch the program simply launch the corresponding file:
+To launch the program simply launch the file:
-- RoR2Randomizer.bat on windows
+- RoR2Randomizer.bat
-- RoR2Randomizer.sh on linux

 Want to do it manually ?
 - activate the venv
-- launch the RoR2Randomizer.py (watch out the root folder must be the same as the one used here)
+- launch the RoR2Randomizer.py (watch out the root folder must be the same as the one this README is)

 # Installation guide

-To install the program launch the corresponding file:
+To install the program launch the file:
-- install.bat on windows
+- install.bat
-- install.sh on linux

 Want to do it manually ?
 - create a python venv